RedwoodMMO/Documentation/docusaurus/docs/getting-started/installing.md

           - id: "overworld"

             zones:
+              # We recommend including this field under zones to ensure that the
+              # name of a zone isn't transformed to camelCase (i.e. "my-zone" -> "myZone").
+              # When using this, make sure to use camelCase for other variables like syncItemsFromAllZones.
               variableCasing: "original"

               village:
                 maps:
                   - "overworld"
+                syncItemsFromZones:
+                  - "outskirts"
               outskirts:
                 maps:
                   - "overworld"
               mountain-pass:
                 maps:
                   - "overworld"
+                syncItemsFromZones:
+                  - "outskirts"
               forest:
                 maps:
                   - "overworld"